snayfach/MGV/README.md

 Or downloaded here: <https://github.com/snayfach/UGV/archive/master.zip>

 If this data or code is useful, please cite:
-Nayfach et al. A global catalog of viral genomes from the gut microbiome.
+Nayfach et al. Genomic landscape of the human gut virome.
 2020.
 (In Review).